Kore Carrier Board

 4. GND

 In order to use the BATT2_Volt_Sense pin, a user-selected resistor must be soldered to the board.
-Use the following equation to select the resistor value:
+Use the following equation to determine the resistor value:

-Where Vmax is the maximum voltage expected on this pin.
-R will be the resistance in Ohms.
-Once this value is calculated, a common through hole style resistor should soldered to the space labeled R46 on the bottom surface of the board.
+When the value is calculated, a common through-hole style resistor should be soldered to the space labeled R46 underneath the board.

-In order for The CUBE to accurately read the secondary voltage, the BATT2_VOLT_MULT parameter must be set.
-It can be calculated using the following equation:
+For The CUBE to accurately read the secondary voltage, the BATT2_VOLT_MULT parameter must be set.
+Use the following equation to calculate the value.

 Debug

-Two Debug connectors are provided for developer use.
-One debug header is provided for each process on The CUBE.
+Two debug connectors are provided for developer use.
+One debug header is provided for each processer on The CUBE.

-Connector is JST brand and mates with SHR-06V-S-B or SHR-06V-S
+The connector is from the JST brand and mates with SHR-06V-S-B or SHR-06V-S.

 Name